 - If you are unable to personally report an incident, you may request that someone you trust to initiate the complaint on your behalf.

-- Complaints involving a student and another student are filed with the Associate Director of Student Services.
+- Complaints involving a student and another student are filed with the Director of Student Affairs.
 Complaints involving a student and an employee are filed with the Office of Student Support and with the Executive Director, Human Resources.

 - To submit a complaint about sexual violence or misconduct, please contact the Office of Student Support.